Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Fine-tuning details

 \textbf{LoRA and projector tuning} employed a learning rate of $1e^{-4}$ and a batch size of 25.
-The LoRA experiments utilized a rank of $r = 8$ and a scaling factor of $\alpha = 8$.
+Using LoRA we inject trainable matrices into the attention and MLP weights.
+LoRA experiments utilized a rank of $r = 8$ and a scaling factor of $\alpha = 8$.
 These hyperparameters are consistent with established practices for fine-tuning VLMs and training LoRA adapters~\citep{hu2022lora, liu2023visual, microsoft2025phi4mini}.

 \textbf{Prompt tuning} method reported in the main paper employs a hybrid approach, prepending and appending learnable soft prompt embeddings to the input sequence concurrently.
 The final structure consists of a prefix prompt, 100 learnable embeddings prepended to the standard interleaved prompt.
 And instructional postfix prompt, a fixed, human-readable instruction designed to encourage meta-learning, followed by 100 learnable embeddings.